Participant information sheet

 Participant Information

-If you choose to take part, you will fill in short questionnaires about your health, including about symptoms of COVID-19.
-We will also ask about other the ways that the pandemic may have affected you.
-We will follow your health by studying information from your past and future NHS health care records.
-Later, to study DNA, we may send you a saliva sample collection kit by post or use a “left over” sample after you have had a blood test done at the hospital.
+If you choose to take part, you will fill in a short questionnaire about your health.
+We will follow your health by studying information from your NHS health care records.
+We will use the “left over” sample when you have a blood test in the future as part of your care, to look at your DNA and other measures of your health.

 What is the aim of the study?